 \section{Introduction}

-Large language models (LLMs) have rapidly evolved from purely generative systems into general-purpose “agents” that can plan, reason, and interact with users over extended contexts \cite{grattafiori2024llama}.
-Recent agentic frameworks show that LLMs can decompose high-level goals into multi-step workflows through organized thoughts \cite{yao2023tree, li2024chain, zhang2024supervised} or self-reflection \cite{ji2023towards, liu-etal-2025-attention}, enabling tasks that go beyond simple question answering and helping mitigate issues such as hallucinations \cite{yao2023tree, li2024chain, zhang2024chain, zhu-etal-2025-knowagent}.

-Despite progress in agentic LLMs, token-only generation remains brittle when tasks require fresh knowledge or grounded interaction with external systems \cite{paranjape2023art, qin2023toolllm}, often leading to errors and hallucinations in domain-specific settings \cite{huang2024survey, kokane2025toolscan, agrawal-etal-2024-knowledge}.
-Tool-augmented language models (TALMs) address this by letting LLMs delegate problems to external tools (e.g., retrieval \cite{gao2023retrieval, jin2025search}), calculators \cite{schick2023toolformer}, code interpreters \cite{wang2024executable}, and domain APIs in chemistry/physics/medicine \cite{wu2025chemagent, arlt2025towards, jang2025medtutor}.
-This delegation improves factuality and supports tasks, it also makes agent reliability dependent on external tools.
+Large language models (LLMs) have evolved from generative systems into general-purpose agents that can plan, reason, and interact with users over contexts \cite{grattafiori2024llama}.
+Agentic frameworks support structured reasoning \cite{yao2023tree, li2024chain, zhang2024supervised} and self-reflection \cite{ji2023towards, liu-etal-2025-attention}, extending LLM capabilities beyond question answering and helping mitigate hallucinations \cite{yao2023tree, zhang2024chain, zhu-etal-2025-knowagent}.
+However, token-only generation remains brittle when tasks require current knowledge or interaction with external systems \cite{paranjape2023art, qin2023toolllm}.
+Tool-augmented language models (TALMs) address this limitation through retrieval systems \cite{gao2023retrieval, jin2025search}, calculators \cite{schick2023toolformer}, code interpreters \cite{wang2024executable}, and domain APIs \cite{wu2025chemagent, arlt2025towards, jang2025medtutor}.
+While this delegation improves factuality and supports tasks, it also makes agent reliability dependent on external tools.

-We argue that TALM reliability has two failure modes: \textbf{(i) tool-use accuracy} (choosing and invoking tools correctly) and \textbf{(ii) intrinsic tool accuracy} (tool correctness, stability, and robustness to drift).
-However, today’s tool ecosystem is fragmented: most work emphasizes tool learning \cite{qin2024tool, patil2024gorilla} while largely assuming tools and documentation are reliable.
-In practice, tool-side failures are common such as missing coverage, API changes, nondeterminism, silent errors, and version drift, and tool access can introduce security risks \cite{winston2025taxonomy, milev2025toolfuzz}.
-This undermines reproducibility because systems may break across tool versions or environments even when agent policies are unchanged, and continuous monitoring and testing is rarely available.
-Moreover, there is no widely adopted open framework for community contribution of tools and stress tests, or for continuously updating reliability signals as tools evolve.
+We argue that TALM reliability has two failure modes: \textbf{(i) tool-use accuracy}, which concerns selecting and invoking tools correctly, and \textbf{(ii) intrinsic tool accuracy}, which concerns tool correctness, stability, and robustness to drift.
+Most prior work emphasizes tool learning \cite{qin2024tool, patil2024gorilla} while assuming that tools and their documentation are reliable.
+In practice, tools can fail because of incomplete coverage, API and dependency changes, nondeterminism, and silent errors.
+Tool access can also introduce security and credential risks \cite{winston2025taxonomy, milev2025toolfuzz}.
+Maintaining reliable tools therefore requires a shared interface, representative tests, pre-execution risk inspection, explicit evaluation states, and interoperable access across agent frameworks.